Hero Quest II: Legacy of Sorasil Soundtrack (Amiga CD32), Patrick Phelan, 1994

 Throughout the entire piece, Phelan develops his material like a seasoned professional, while making expert use of his carefully selected range of orchestral colours.
 Most importantly, his focus on melodic and rhythmic repetition – evoking that earthy medievalism mentioned before – is consistent with the foundations he built on “Menu”.
 Whether it is that earlier cue’s grandiosity or “In-Game 01”’s constantly recurring material, the resulting sound has a monolithic quality, turning the world of Legacy of Sorasil into a vast, harsh terrain that’s still exciting and vibrant enough to invite exploration.

-Such skillful orchestral writing might seem like a surprise coming from a composer who up to this point was best known for his synth-heavy racing scores.
-However, there’s Litil Divil, a little-known Amiga title released in 1993 and scored by Phelan and Neil Biggin.
+Such skilful orchestral writing might seem like a surprise coming from a composer who, up to this point, was best known for his synth-heavy racing scores.
+However, there’s Litil Divil, a little-known Amiga title released in 1993 and scored by Phelan and frequent collaborator Neil Biggin.
 Litil Divil’s orchestral score had no doubt shown potential, despite ultimately feeling like a collection of competently written gestures rather than full-blown, coherent compositions.
 The Hero Quest II: Legacy of Sorasil soundtrack then shows Phelan making true on the promise shown on that earlier game, to astounding effect.

-Phelan also wrote the music for the Amiga 1200 version of Hero Quest II: Legacy of Sorasil.
+Phelan also wrote the music for the Amiga version of Hero Quest II: Legacy of Sorasil.
 Interestingly enough, while it uses different musical material, it’s strikingly similar in its orchestrations and mood to the Amiga CD32 score.
-A fine score in and of itself, the Amiga 1200 soundtrack is somewhat held back by the limitations of its platform, so it ultimately feels a bit like the draft of a work that was more fully realised on the Amiga CD32.
+A satisfactory score in and of itself, the Amiga soundtrack is somewhat held back by the limitations of its platform, so it ultimately feels a bit like the draft of a work more fully realised on the Amiga CD32.
 That being said, it is still worth seeking out.

 - 01 - Menu Patrick Phelan 3:46